-The Center offers several scholarships, assistantships, and fellowships for academic year study at UF.
+The Center for Latin American Studies offers several scholarships, assistantships, and fellowships for students studying at the University of Florida.
 A field research grant competition, summer foreign language fellowships, and internship opportunities are also supported.
-Most of the Center’s financial assistance is for graduate students, although there are some opportunities for undergraduates.
+Even though most of the Center’s financial assistance is for graduate students, we do provide some opportunities for undergraduate students.
 We encourage you to look through the various financial opportunities offered below.

 Through support from the U.S. Department of Education, the Center for Latin American Studies offers Foreign Language and Area Studies (FLAS) Academic Year Fellowships to support training in Brazilian Portuguese and Haitian Creole.

 FLAS Summer Fellowships support participation in an intensive study program of a less-commonly-taught Latin American language (i.e., Brazilian Portuguese, Haitian Creole, Maya, Quechua, etc.).
 The fellowship covers the majority of program-related fees.

 The Center for Latin American Studies awards a limited number of Graduate Assistantships to students in the M.A. program in Latin American Studies.
 Typically, an assistantship is assigned for both Fall and Spring semesters.
 The assistantship provides a stipend of $15,000 total for the two semesters and covers the cost of 9 graduate credits of tuition per semester and GatorGradCare.

 The Center for Latin American Studies announces a competition to award two merit-based book scholarships of $500 per semester to UF students from Latin America and the Caribbean who are enrolled in the Latin American Studies Minor or Certificate Programs at the undergraduate, graduate level, or the MA program in Latin American Studies (MALAS).